-Federal funding plays a critical role in aiding states and local governments in their efforts to maintain and increase affordable and workforce housing.
+- Federal funding plays a critical role in aiding states and local governments in their efforts to maintain and increase affordable and workforce housing.
 Providing working families access to housing is an important piece to the economic vitality of the region.
 Metro Cities encourages the federal government to maintain and increase current levels of funding for affordable and workforce housing.
-Federal investment in affordable and workforce housing will maintain and increase the supply of affordable and life cycle housing as well as make housing more affordable through rental assistance programs such as the Section 8 housing choice voucher program.

-In July 2015, the U.S. Department of Housing and Urban Development (HUD) released a final rule on affirmatively furthering fair housing (AFFH) with an aim to provide communities that receive HUD funding with clear guidelines to meet their obligation under the Fair Housing Act of 1968 to promote and reduce barriers to fair housing and equal opportunity.
-HUD has since provided new guidance to comply with the AFFH rule.
+Federal investment in affordable and workforce housing will maintain and increase the supply of affordable and life cycle housing as well as make housing more affordable through rental assistance programs such as the Section 8 housing choice voucher program. - In July 2015, the U.S. Department of Housing and Urban Development (HUD) released a final rule on affirmatively furthering fair housing (AFFH) with an aim to provide communities that receive HUD funding with clear guidelines to meet their obligation under the Fair Housing Act of 1968 to promote and reduce barriers to fair housing and equal opportunity.
+HUD has since provided new guidance to comply with the AFFH rule. - 322 Metro Cities supports:

-- Preserving and increasing funding for the Community Development Block Grant Program (CDBG) and the federal HOME program that are catalysts for creating and preserving affordable housing; - Preserving and increasing resources and incentives to sustain existing public housing throughout the Metro Area; - Maintaining the federal tax credit program to help spur construction and secure additional private investment, including making the four percent Low Income Housing Tax Credit a fixed rate as was done with the nine percent credit in 2015; - Creating and implementing a more streamlined procedural method for local units of government to participate in and access federal funding and services dealing with grants, loans, and tax incentive programs for economic and community development efforts; - Additional resources to assist communities to meet obligations to reduce barriers to and promote fair housing and equal opportunity; - Maintaining and increasing resources to Section 8 funding and to support incentives for rental property owners to participate in the program; - Federal funding programs for renters with limited income or fixed income; - Rental increase caps when the rent increase exceeds a 5-year running average; and - Federal funding to provide short-term assistance for HRAs to facilitate the sale of tax- exempt bonds.
+323324325 Preserving and increasing funding for the Community Development Block Grant Program (CDBG) and the federal HOME program that are catalysts for creating and preserving affordable housing; 326 327 Preserving and increasing resources and incentives to sustain existing public housing throughout the Metro Area; 327 throughout the Metro Area, 328 Maintaining the federal tax credit program to help spur construction and secure additional 329 private investment, including making the four percent Low Income Housing Tax Credit a fixed 330 rate as was done with the nine percent credit in 2015; 331 Creating and implementing a more streamlined procedural method for local units of 332 government to participate in and access federal funding and services dealing with grants, loans, 333 and tax incentive programs for economic and community development efforts; 334 Additional resources to assist communities to meet obligations to reduce barriers to and 335 promote fair housing and equal opportunity; 336 Maintaining and increasing resources to Section 8 funding and to support incentives for rental 337 property owners to participate in the program; 338 • Federal funding programs for renters with limited income or fixed income; 339 • Rental increase caps when the rent increase exceeds a 5-year running average; and 340 • Federal funding to provide short-term assistance for HRAs to facilitate the sale of tax- exempt 341 bonds.
+342 HED-9 VACANT, BOARDED, AND FORECLOSED PROPERTIES AND PROPERTIES AT RISK 343 Abandoned residential and commercial properties can harm communities when vacant 344 buildings result in reduced property values and increased crime.
+The additional public safety 345 and code enforcement costs of managing vacant properties are a financial strain on cities.
+346 Metro Cities supports solutions to vacant and boarded properties that recognize that prevention 347 is more cost effective than a cure, the causes of this problem are many and varied, requiring a 348 variety of solutions, and cities must not be expected to bear the bulk of the burden of mitigation, because it is not simply a "city" problem.
+Further, Metro Cities supports: